aatxe/weiss.city/index.md

 find more information on my [CV](/cv.pdf).

 In my spare time, I'll work on anything from websites to networking libraries to programming languages to video game server emulators.
-You can check out my work on GitHub [here](https://github.com/aatxe).
+You can check out my work on [Github](https://github.com/aatxe).
 I also run my own IRC network in my free time called [PdgnCo](http://pdgn.co/).
 It's founded on democratic and anarchistic principles, and I operate it accordingly.
 I also spend some time [blogging](/archive.html).